If it seems that the lines are sagging once you peg the washing on your clothesline, there are a couple of steps you can take:

 - Check that you have completed the setup correctly.

-- Make sure you’re operating your clothesline correctly which you can find in you standard 4/6 Hills retracting manual.
+- Make sure you’re operating your clothesline correctly which you can find in your Hills retracting manual.

 - Are you overloading your lines?
 Each spool and line works independently, and each has a maximum capacity.
 If the line is overloaded, this will cause it to sag.